 Dr. Manfred van Dulmen - Adolescent and young adult sexual/romantic relationships and experiences; methodology and measurement.

 Faculty with Related Interests

-- Dr. Karin Coifman (Adult Psychopathology) studies emotion processing and emotion regulatory strategies in the development and persistence of psychopathology in acutely stressed populations.
+- Dr. Karin Coifman (Adult Psychopathology) studies emotion processing and regulatory strategies within the context of stress.

 - Dr. Joel Hughes (Clinical Health) studies how psychosocial factors such as hostility and depression increase cardiovascular risk.